 The benefits we pay towards medication provided as part of your hospital treatment depends on your cover, so it’s a good idea to call us before your treatment to understand the benefits you should receive.
 It’s important to note that if high cost medicine is required for your treatment (such as some antibiotic or cancer medicines) you might have to pay a significant amount of your own money.

-Our Overseas Student Health Covers and Top 85 Working Visa Health Insurance include benefits for pharmaceuticals.
+Our Overseas Student Health Covers and Overseas Workers Premium Hospital, Medical and Extras include benefits for pharmaceuticals.
 This means they can also help with the cost of prescription-only medication prescribed by a doctor (GP and specialist) outside of hospital.
-Benefits will only be paid after a set charge has been deducted and we don’t pay benefits towards most oral contraceptives or medicines prescribed for cosmetic purposes.
+Benefits will only be paid after a set charge has been deducted and we don’t pay benefits towards medicines prescribed for cosmetic or oral contraceptive purposes.

 ^If you’re from a country that has a Reciprocal Health Care Agreement (RHCA) with Australia, you might receive some Medicare (public healthcare system) benefits.
 This may be known as Reciprocal Medicare.
 These benefits could include free basic medical services and emergency treatment.
 They won’t include things like emergency ambulance trips, dental work or private patient hospital costs (you need overseas health cover to receive benefits for these).